GoogleCloudPlatform/data-science-on-gcp/08_dataflow/README.md

 ### Run Dataflow from command-line to create augmented dataset for machine learning
 To run the Dataflow pipelines from CloudShell:
 * If you haven't already done so, git clone the repository.
-* Launch a Dataflow pipeline:
+* Launch a Dataflow pipeline (it will take 20-25 minutes):
     ```
     cd data-science-on-gcp/08_dataflow
     ./create_datasets.sh bucket-name  max-num-workers